ReDI-School/html-css/projects/02_personal_portfolio/04_milestone/teacher_guide.md

-# **Teacher Guide – Recap: Weeks 5, 6, and 7**
+# **Teacher Guide – Recap: Milestones 1, 2, and 3**

 ## **Introduction**

-This guide is designed to help instructors recap the key concepts and techniques covered in Weeks 5, 6, and 7.
+This guide is designed to help instructors recap the key concepts and techniques covered in Milestones 5, 6, and 7.
 Students built a personal portfolio project focusing on semantic HTML, advanced CSS, and responsive design.
 The lessons emphasize accessibility, interactivity, and modern web design practices.

 ---

 ## **Teaching Objectives**

-1. **Accessibility (Week 5)**:
+1. **Accessibility (Milestone 1)**:

    - Teach the importance of semantic HTML for screen readers and accessibility tools.
    - Demonstrate the use of ARIA attributes to enhance form usability.

-2. **Dynamic Styling (Week 6)**:
+2. **Dynamic Styling (Milestone 2)**:

    - Introduce animations and transitions to improve visual appeal.
    - Explain how pseudo-classes like `:hover` and `:focus` can create interactive elements.

-3. **Responsive Design (Week 7)**:
+3. **Responsive Design (Milestone 3)**:
    - Guide students in using media queries for mobile-first design.
    - Show how CSS Grid and Flexbox create adaptable layouts for different screen sizes.